-Guidelines for awarding funding from the Fund for the Restoration of the Jewish Cemeteries in Austria

-**Earlier crawl**

-Guidelines for awarding funding from the Fund for the Restoration of the Jewish Cemeteries in Austria, issued by the Board of Trustees in May 2011.
-These guidelines were updated by the Board of Trustees as per 1 September 2015 and 15 May 2017.
+The Board of Trustees of the Fund for the Restoration of the Jewish Cemeteries in Austria issued the following guidelines on 24 May 2011 and amended them as per 1 September 2015 and 15 May 2017.

 Pursuant to Sec.
 2 (1) of the Bundesgesetz über die Einrichtung des Fonds zur Instandsetzung der jüdischen Friedhöfe